 Readers and/or Scribes for Tests: These assist an individual by providing an alternative format of information assimilation and expression.
 Readers and scribes augment symbol recognition and decoding skills of students with visual impairments or cognitive processing disabilities.
 Readers and scribes are not allowed to interpret or change the material being tested.

-Use of Spell Check/Calculator: Use of these materials during testing is designed to reduce the impact of a disability by correctly sequencing information or improving memory recall of symbolic information.
+Calculator: Designed to reduce the impact of a disability by correctly sequencing information or improving memory recall of symbolic information.

 Note-takers/Voice Recorders for Lectures: These allow reduction of the impact of a disability by providing support for symbol recognition and the decoding process or to decrease the physical fatigue associated with taking notes.
 They may also be used to augment a student’s notes when issues of distraction are prevalent.
 These devices assist with deficits in short term memory, cognitive processing, or visual processing difficulties.

 Materials in Alternative Format: Alternative texts (enlarged, Braille, or electronic) reduce the impact of a disability by providing access to written materials for students with visual, physicals, or cognitive disabilities.

 Preferential Seating: Designed to assist the student with learning or physical disabilities.
 It may range from provision of a padded chair and a table to seating in the front of the room.

 Sign Language Interpreters: Reduce the impact of a disability through providing an alternative means of communication for students who are deaf or hard of hearing.
 The interpreter is there to facilitate communication and voice/sign the material presented by teacher/student.
 He is not an additional teacher to the student.

 Permission to Leave Classroom: This allows for the reduction of the impact of a disability for students with physical or cognitive impairments.